 You may also find the following links to various baggage transporters useful.
 They provide helpful advice on shipping your excess baggage back to your home country:

 After you have returned home you may experience unsettling feelings about your homecoming.
-Staff at the Learning and Teaching Unit realise that this may be a critical time for you and have developed the 'Now you are home' information resource to assist you with your transition to life in your home country.
+Staff at the Learning and Teaching Unit realise that this may be a critical time for you transitioning back to life in your home country.

 There are various ways to maintain your links with the University:

 - Keep in touch by corresponding with fellow students in Australia and other countries.

 - Write to Learning and Teaching Unit staff or staff from your program of study and let us know how you are getting on.

 - Join the Alumni of the University of South Australia which also offers various UniSA Alumni Clubs.

 Attend the Vice-Chancellor's reception later in the year in Singapore, Kuala Lumpur and Hong Kong, which will coincide with the Presentation of Awards Ceremonies.
 The reception is usually hosted by the University's Vice-Chancellor and President, and organised by the Alumni Association.

 Staff from the Learning and Teaching Unit congratulate you on achieving your academic goal.
 We hope that you have been successful in settling back into your home community and that you have found employment which complements the studies and the achievements you made during your time of study at the University of South Australia.

 When you first arrived to study in South Australia you may have wondered whether you would fit into the Australian culture.
 Everything appeared different from what you expected, and your home country may have seemed very far away.
 However, as time passed, and you began your studies you probably became familiar with the Australian way of life, made new friends, and moved comfortably about the University and wider community.

 Some international graduates have told us that they changed quite a lot during their time away from home.
 Has this happened to you and if it has, have you allowed yourself enough time to readjust and resettle in your home country?